chef/chef-web-docs/README.md

 - Pull request --- Submit a PR to this repo using either of the two methods described above.
 - GitHub issues --- Use the https://github.com/chef/chef/issues page
-  for issues specific to Chef itself.
+  for issues specific to Chef Infra itself.
 This is a good place for "important" documentation bugs that may need visibility among a larger group, especially in situations where a doc bug may also surface a product bug.
 You can also use